NavyaLingampalli/LSRE-NavyaLingampalli/Seminars/Seminarnotes.md

 Internal value analysis (IVA):
 It is defined as a method which is used to measure whether a product in a company is in line with its strategies or not by taking limited resources and other products into account [4].

+Summary of article [J. Karlsson, K. Ryan, “A cost-value approach for prioritizing requirements”, IEEE Software, 1997]:

+Authors of this paper argue that meeting needs and expectations of stakeholders is the ultimate goal of any software project that seeks a competitive edge.
+In order to achieve this objective, stakeholder’s system requirements must be managed accurately.
+Deciding on which requirements really matters is a difficult task and is also very important because of time and budget constraints.
+Despite the rapid growth and advancement of requirements engineering research, company managers still do not have simple, effective and industrially proven techniques for prioritization.
+Requirement prioritization helps companies to make acceptable tradeoffs among conflicting goals (quality, cost and time-to- market) and to allocate resources based on importance of requirements to the project as a whole.
+Hence the authors of this paper have developed an analytical tool for prioritizing requirements based on a cost-value approach.
+This tool ranks the candidate requirements in two dimensions based on their value to the customer and users, and based on their estimated cost of implementation.
+And this method is successfully applied in two telecommunication software development companies.
+Cost-value approach: This approach helps to make the prioritization process simple, fast and yield accurate and trust worthy results.
+It prioritizes requirements according to their relative cost and value.
+Cost is the cost of successfully implementing the candidate requirements.
+In practice, software developers often calculate costs in terms of money.
+The candidate requirements are investigated through Analytic Hierarchy Process (AHP) which compares the requirements pair wise according to their relative cost and value.
+Pair wise comparison is chosen because it includes redundancy and is sensitive to judgemental errors.
+Prioritization of requirements using cost-value approach includes five steps.
+1. First the requirements engineers review all the requirements carefully to ensure that they are stated in an unambiguous way.
+2. Customers and users apply AHP’s pair wise comparison to assess the relative value of candidate requirements.
+3. Relative cost of each candidate requirement is estimated by experienced software engineers using AHP’s pair wise comparison.
+4. Then the software engineers use AHP to calculate relative value and implementation cost of each candidate requirement and plots these values on a cost-value diagram.
+5. Stakeholders use this diagram as a conceptual map for analyzing and discussing the requirements and based on this discussion, software managers prioritize the requirements and decide which requirements should be actually implemented.

 References:
 [1]	J. Moratalla, V. de Castro, M. L. Sanz, and E. Marcos, “A gap-analysis-based framework for evolution and modernization: modernization of domain management at Red.es,” in 2012 Annual SRII Global Conference (SRII), 24-27 July 2012, 2012, pp. 343–52.
 [2]	Sungjoo Lee and Yongtae Park, “Customization of technology roadmaps according to roadmapping purposes: Overall process and detailed modules,” Technol.
 Forecast.
 Soc.
 Change, vol. 72, no. 5, pp. 567–83, Jun.
 2005.